Chemistry & Materials Science

 Frequently Asked Questions

 Yes!
-Because the acid and base are mixed in the exact same physical volume of liquid, the volume units cancel out in the division ratio.
-You can plug raw moles directly into the equation and get the exact same answer.
+Because the weak acid and conjugate base are present in the same volume, the volume term cancels out when calculating the ratio.
+You can plug in the absolute moles of both components directly.

-The strong acid will instantly react with the conjugate base [A-], converting it into weak acid [HA].
-You must subtract the moles of strong acid from the [A-] value, and add it to the [HA] value, then run the Henderson-Hasselbalch equation again.
+When a strong acid (like HCl) is added, it reacts quantitatively with the conjugate base $[A^-]$ to form more weak acid $[HA]$.
+You must subtract the moles of added strong acid from $[A^-]$ and add them to $[HA]$ before recalculating the pH.